-First, you need to enable S-Sign for this template.
-Navigate to the Advanced Options tab and set the "E-Sign Vendor" field to S-Sign.
-An interface will appear that will allow you to edit the options associated with this S-Sign template:
+To enable S-Sign for this template, navigate to the Advanced Options tab and set the "E-Sign Vendor" field to S-Sign.
+An interface will appear that will allow you to edit the options associated with this S-Sign template.

 The Signer profiles menu is located in the S-Sign Settings menu to the left of the template editor.
 By default, S-Sign provides you with two profiles: Signer 1 and Signer 2.
 In our example, we have renamed our profiles to "Borrower" and "Lender."
 You can create additional profiles here as well, though we'll just stick with two profiles in this example.

 Previously, we created custom fields on our template's base object (Contract) to determine the email addresses that will be assigned to each profile.
 Our two custom fields are Lender email and Borrower email.
 To pull data from these fields, first click Insert Field in the template editor.